archivesspace/archivesspace/search-refactoring-plan.md

 The linked tickets cluster into themes the current architecture makes hard to fix correctly:

 - **Unexplainable matches**: ANW-2657 (subject/term URIs in PUI hits), ANW-201 (top-container info leaks), ANW-1672 (agent contacts/events appear).
+  - A researcher types `45`, gets resource X, opens it, and sees no `45` anywhere in title / notes / dates / agents.
+The match is real: `45` appeared in a subject URI like `/subjects/45`, a top-container barcode, or an internal event ID, all swept into the searchable text by `extract_string_values`.
+ANW-2657 / ANW-201 / ANW-1672 are three flavours of the same root cause.
+P2.1 fixes this by removing the walker and routing default keyword search to the `qf_default` paramset in `solrconfig.xml`, whose `qf` enumerates the searchable source fields explicitly; fields not listed (URIs, internal IDs, staff-only metadata) are excluded by omission rather than by mid-walk filtering.
-All caused by `IndexerCommon.extract_string_values` (`indexer/app/lib/indexer_common.rb:140-207`) walking the entire record JSON and concatenating every string into `fullrecord_published`/`fullrecord`.
+  - All caused by `IndexerCommon.extract_string_values` (`indexer/app/lib/indexer_common.rb:140-207`) walking the entire record JSON and concatenating every string into `fullrecord_published`/`fullrecord`.
 The walker is type-blind, so URIs (`/subjects/45`), internal IDs, staff-only metadata, top-container barcodes, and agent contacts all flow into the search index alongside genuine content; researchers get hits they can't account for from any visible field on the record.
   - **Fixed in P2.1** by removing the walker entirely (along with the `fullrecord` and `fullrecord_published` synthetic fields it produced) and routing default keyword search to a `qf_default` paramset in `solrconfig.xml` whose `qf` enumerates the source fields explicitly.
 Fields not listed in any paramset's `qf` are not searchable by default; URIs / internal IDs / staff-only fields are excluded by omission (a finite, reviewable allow-list instead of an unbounded deny-list).

 - **Identifier search**: ANW-290, ANW-1556, ANW-2071, ANW-2075.
 IDs reach the index only through the `fullrecord` catchall and a coarse single-valued `identifier` field; partial / multi-part / "contains" semantics are broken.
 Multi-part identifiers like `MS-2024-001` don't match `MS2024001` or `MS 2024 001`; advanced search "Identifier contains" misses obvious substring matches; users typing a known catalogue number don't always find the record.